-Like all e-commerce businesses, there are start-up costs, and these costs can vary greatly depending on what you want to do.
+How much does it cost to start a subscription box?
+These costs can vary greatly.
 Let's break down the 5 main costs of starting a subscription box.

 1. Product Costs

 Product cost is the actual expense of goods for each item you will be putting in your subscription box each month.
 Whether you make the items yourself, buy them wholesale, or source them from overseas, these costs will make up the highest percentage of your box costs.

 When calculating product costs, make sure to include the shipping costs to you.
 This can have a big impact on your overall product cost and needs to be tracked and planned for.

 Realize that you may need to purchase items several months in advance.
 When you are buying wholesale or sourcing overseas, you need to allow extra time to make sure you have the right products in stock when it’s time to ship your boxes each month.